 Apply to Jobs

-Scour the job boards at national employment websites as well as specialized job listings at OT associations and organizations.
+When it comes time to apply for jobs, there are many ways to find ones you’d like to apply to.
+Check the job boards at national employment websites as well as specialized job listings at OT associations and organizations.
 Perhaps people in your network know of openings.
-Apply with a cover letter and resume.
-There is no single boilerplate cover letter and resume that will satisfy the OT hiring manager.
+While you’ll apply with a cover letter and resume, there is no single boilerplate cover letter and resume that will satisfy the OT hiring manager.
 Successful applicants will read the job description carefully and tailor their resumes, emphasizing their unique fit to the job requirements.
 The process includes learning as much as possible about each company or employer.
 As you prepare your resume for the job, discover how to emphasize qualifications that separate you from the pack.
 The narrative of your resume should be accomplishment driven, emphasizing how you contributed to fieldwork and professional roles.
 Be sure to cite educational achievement and applicable certification and licensure.
 Because some larger employers use an automated applicant tracking system (ATS) to ferret out unprepared candidates, you should note the keywords used in the employment listing and use them in listing your qualifications.
 The following websites offer sample occupational therapist resumes and tips to make them attractive to employers:

 - What are the best qualities to have as an OT?